Wizkiller96/WizBot/docs/permissions-system.md

 2. `.rm NSFW enable Lewd`
    * Enables usage of the NSFW module for the Lewd role

-### How do I disable custom reactions from triggering?
+### How do I disable custom reactions from triggering

 If you don't want server or global custom reactions, just block the module that controls their usage: